 Too much of anything is good for nothing!

-What happens when a data set has too many variables ?
+Picture this – you are working on a large scale data science project.
+What happens when the given data set has too many variables?
 Here are few possible situations which you might come across:

 - You find that most of the variables are correlated.